Maximilianos/maxpanas.com/notes.md

   - DONE! - split up cache so that each microservice has its own cache

 - Contact Form
+  - change email subject to me to include a snippet of the message body so as to be easier to scan in Gmail
+  - DONE! - clear contact form data after successful submission
+  - send email to sender to confirm the email from contact form has been delivered but only in production
   - DONE! - Fix bug with contact form when no-js and submitting two separate forms
   - DONE! - Add honeypot to email sender to reduce spam
   - Add server side cool-off rate limiter for multiple submissions from same IP